 See the Western Mountaineering AlpinLite 20

-Temperature rating: 34°F EN Comfort, 19°F EN Lower Limit
+Temperature rating: 28°F EN Comfort, 17°F EN Lower Limit

 Fill: 700-fill duck down

-What we like: The right combination of weight, warmth, and price.
+What we like: A great combination of weight, warmth, and price.

 For weekend backpackers or those who don’t want to spend $400+ on a sleeping bag, our top value pick is the REI Igneo.
-Instead of 900 or 850-fill goose down, the Igneo is 700-fill duck down (you can read about the distinction in our article on down fill).
-And given that the Igneo has less fill weight at 14.8 ounces than either of the bags above, it won’t be as warm.
-The EN Lower Limit rating is 19°F but we like to look at the more applicable 30°F EN Comfort rating for its actual utility.
+Instead of 900 or 850-fill goose down, the Igneo has 700-fill duck down (you can read about the distinction in our article on down fill).
+And given that the Igneo has less fill weight at 15.9 ounces than either of the bags above, it won’t be as warm.
+The EN Lower Limit rating is 17°F but we like to look at the more applicable 28°F EN Comfort rating for its actual utility.
 The Igneo should work well down to about freezing but don’t expect it to go much colder than that.

 Having said of all of this, the Igneo is an outstanding bag for many backpackers.
-The weight is well under 2 pounds, making it a very viable option for long summer backpacking trips.
-The mummy shape is 60 inches at the shoulders and 55 at the hips, meaning the fit is medium but not overly tight.
+The weight is under 2 pounds, making it a very viable option for long summer backpacking trips.
 And given REI’s Seattle roots, they added waterproof fabric around the hood, sides, and footbox.
 Combined with water repellant down and a DWR finish on the shell, the Igneo stands up as well as any down bag to wet conditions.
 New for this season is an Igneo 25 (35°F EN Comfort), which is lighter and even more packable than the Igneo 17 for warmer conditions.